Donearm/Donearm/README.md

 ### Hi there, I am Gianluca Fiore (aka Donearm, aka The Fountain Pen Creator and more)

 Lots of names for a single person!
-I have been self-teaching myself programming and system administration for about 20 years, with no end of the learning in sight.
+I have been involved in programming and system administration in various roles for almost 20 years.

 I am a **Python/Go** programmer, **Linux** administrator and FOSS enthusiast, **DevOps** Engineer and, nowadays, **Technical/Content Writer**.
-I am an enthusiast about learning new concepts, documenting them, and raising awareness on the issues our world faces.
-Creating useful documentation and making it simpler to understand hard concepts is a **pleasure** for me, before being my job.
+I am what would be once called a computer enthusiast, always learning new concepts, documenting them, and discussing the issues the I.T. world faces.
+Creating useful documentation and making it simpler to understand hard concepts is a **pleasure** for me, before having become my current job.

 ----